qsqs10000/Disaster-Pipeline/workspace/README.md

 # Disaster Response Pipeline Project

+Introductions:
+1. Training set from Figure Eight and the purpose is to use a sentence from social media to figure out if that sentence is about a disaster.
+The meaning of the project is to use social media's information to predict a disaster as soon as possible.

+2.The model is built on Multiclass/ KNN.
+The f1-score is high in all the labels except 'related' and 'aid-related'.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.